merchantrayyan/ParsTranslit/README.md

 # ParsTranslit

 This repository will contain the code, data, and models for the ParsTranslit project upon publication.
+Our preprint ["ParsTranslit: Truly Versatile Tajik-Farsi Transliteration"](https://arxiv.org/abs/2510.07520) describes our training process and results, with our evaluation demonstrating our model's superior performance compared to all other available models.

 # Bi-directional Tajik-Farsi Transliteration Model